 Neighborhood Pizza Joints

-They may have one pie that is truly amazing, or even have a great side (in fact, most of the ones we’ve visited we’ve enjoyed the sides better than the pizzas!), but beyond those are simply not that memorable.
-They can still satisfy a craving if you want something quick and nearby, although we would not go out of our way for them.
+They may have one pie that is truly amazing or even have a great side (in fact, most of the ones we've visited we've enjoyed the sides better than the pizzas!), but beyond those are simply not that memorable to us.
+They can still satisfy a craving if you want something quick and nearby, although we would not go out of our way for more.

 The pizza joints we've reviewed so far that far into this category include the following:

 - Drowning Fish Brewing Company